helium/lorawan-h3/README.md

 LoRaWAN regions represented as serialized (little endian) [H3] indices which build a h3 map based on a geojson source file.

-`lw-generator` is used to generate compressed h3 index file (extension `.h3idz`) for a given region [upstream geojson].
-Note that generating h3 index files can take a VERY long time.
+`lw-generator` is used to generate a compressed h3 region index file (extension `.h3idz`) for a given region [upstream geojson].
+Note that generating h3 region index files can take a VERY long time.

-The h3 index files are built as [release assets] for this repository when tagged with a `region_maps_YYYY.MM.DD` tag
+The h3 region index files are built as [release assets] for this repository when tagged with a `region_maps_YYYY.MM.DD` tag

 `lw-generator` is also used to generate compressed region parameters for a given [region parameters json] file.